hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 This will open the manual page for `ls` and you will lose the command prompt.
 It will bring you to a so-called "buffer" page, a page you can navigate with your mouse or if you want to use your keyboard we have listed some basic key strokes:
 * 'spacebar' to go forward
 * 'b' to go backward
+* Up or down arrows to go forward or backward, respectively

 **To get out of the `man` "buffer" page and to be able to type commands again on the command prompt, press the `q` key!**